gramineproject/graphene/README.md

 With the Intel:registered: SGX support, Graphene Library OS can secure a critical application in a hardware encrypted memory region.
-Graphene Library OS can protect applications against malicious system stack with minimal porting effort.
+Graphene Library OS can protect applications against a malicious system stack with minimal porting effort.

 Graphene Library OS is a work published in Eurosys 2014.
 For more